mrwatts88/FastWatcher/README.md

 **Note:** Sightings denormalize taxonomic fields from Taxa for blazing-fast search without JOINs.

-**Partial Taxonomy Support:** Taxa can be identified at any rank (e.g., family-level for "Corvidae" when species is unknown).
-All taxonomic fields except kingdom are optional.
+**Partial Taxonomy Support:** Taxa can be identified at any rank (e.g., family-level for "Corvidae" or subfamily-level for "Corvinae" when species is unknown).
+All taxonomic fields except kingdom are optional, including the subfamily rank.

 ---